mwy3055/MyVoca/README.md

-# MyVocabulary: ENG to KOR Vocabulary Note
+# MyVocabulary: ENG to KOR Wordbook for Android
 * Language: Kotlin
 * Support Android 4.1+ (Ice Cream Sandwich)
 * Only Supports ENG to KOR.
 Other Languages are not supported.